Coruscant11/Kurome/README.md

 # Kurome
 ## Mangadex Discord Bot Reader.

-#### The purpose of this project is to train JavaScript and DiscordJS.
+#### The purpose of this project is to train JavaScript, DiscordJS and the Mangadex-API.

 First time dealing with discordjs so the code is pretty ugly lol